 These ski moves are simple (which does not mean easy), tested, and timeless.
 It provides a clear visual goal to look for in your students.

 Ski Moves in small mogul turns by

-1- Skiing stance- skiers move forward as skis are loaded and back when released
+1- Stance- Athletic flexed over feet, move forward as skis are loaded and back when released

 2- Weight transfer- as soon as the skis are released